 Knowing how to caramelize onions correctly should be in every cook's repertoire.
 The basics are low to medium heat, not too much fat and time.
 Oh, and onions, lots of them.
 Onions cook down quite a bit.
-In the photos, you see that four cups of cut onions makes about one cup of caramelized goodness.
+Around four cups of cut onions makes about one cup of caramelized goodness.

 Ingredients for the Caramelization Process